Current testing methodology is v1.2

 Everyone knows we love the Westone UM Pro 30 from the review we did, so it would make sense that we would like the Um Pro 50 even more, right?
 Well, to be honest, we weren’t sure at first so we decided to give them some time and see what it was that didn’t grab us initially.
 There are 2 version of this unit.
 Westone UM Pro 50 version V1 and Westone UM Pro V2.
-The UM Pro V2 are the newest version.
+The UM Pro V2 is the newest version.